Glapthorn Neighbourhood Plan

 There were no spoilt papers and the turnout was 61%

-The final stage is now with East Northamptonshire Council and the Glapthorn Neighbourhood Plan will be "made" at that Council's Planning Policy Committee meeting on 30th July 2018.
+East Northamptonshire Council adopted ("Made") the Glapthorn Neighbourhood Plan at that Council's Planning Policy Committee meeting on 30th July 2018.

 - April 2018 – The Independent Examiner's report and modifications